-There were sixteen nominating petitions for the 2010 Munsey Award that met the criteria for the award.
+There were twenty-five nominating petitions for the 2011 Munsey Award that met the criteria for the award.
+In the interest of manageability, the final ballot was pared down to include those individuals who had received the most nominations.
 Many thanks from the PulpFest organizing committee to all who participated in the nominating process.

-It was Tony Tollin who had the fortitude to convince Conde Nast to license authorized reprints of Doc Savage, The Shadow, The Avenger, and The Whisperer.
-Tony’s regularly issued Sanctum Books are some of the most popular reprints in the field today.
-Practically every month, we can enjoy a double dose of some of the pulp era’s greatest heroes, coupled with informative articles about the authors, the sources for the stories and the pop culture that they inspired.
+It was Tony Tollin who had the fortitude to convince Conde Nast to authorize reprints of Doc Savage, The Shadow, The Avenger, and The Whisperer.
+Tony’s regularly issued Sanctum Books are the most popular reprints in the field today.
+Every month, we can enjoy a double dose of some of the pulp era’s greatest heroes, coupled with informative articles about the authors and artists, the sources for the stories and the pop culture that they inspired.
 These books continue to serve as a major gateway for new people to enter the pulp-collecting hobby.
 Additionally, Tony was the co-author with Walter Gibson of The Shadow Scrapbook and helped to put together and introduce numerous recorded collections of pulp-related radio programs during his association with Radio Spirits.
 He was also involved with several comic book interpretations of the great pulp heroes.

 For nearly ten years, Dan has been working to promote greater awareness of pulp artists by producing and distributing Illustration Magazine.
 He has tirelessly contributed his time, expertise and his personal wealth to promote a more respectful awareness of the artistic accomplishments of pulp artists through the deluxe publication of the many biographical articles on pulp artists that have appeared in his magazine, distributed around the globe.
 He has done this despite the overwhelming fact that his creative vision is far beyond receiving any reasonable economic return for his efforts.
 Dan’s devotion to classic American illustrators is manifest in the elegant presentation of his magazine and has helped to turn the tide in our culture’s growing appreciation of pulp art.
 Additionally, he has supported the pulp community by drawing his readers’ attention to various pulp conventions, including the Windy City Pulp and Paper Convention, Pulpcon, and PulpFest.
 Dan has also served as the sponsor of Windy City’s annual pulp art exhibit and created the limited edition print of David Saunder’s Munsey Award painting without cost to the PulpFest organizing committee.